SDK Subtools Builder

 This tool will create its own specialized chroot for building in, so it should be run outside the SDK.

-The built binaries are put in out/sdk/tmp/cros-subtools
+The built binaries are put in out/sdk/tmp/cros-subtools.

 How it works

-Internally, the subtools builder uses lddtree
+Internally, the subtools builder uses lddtree to bundle both your package

-and its shared library dependencies (e.g., libc
+and its shared library dependencies (e.g., libc), replacing binaries with

-wrapper scripts using the correct ld-linux.so
+wrapper scripts using the correct ld-linux.so to load your programs.
+This

-creates a portable archive that should work on most any x86_64
+creates a portable archive that should work on most any x86_64 linux

 distribution without depending on system libraries.